Pylons-tech/pylons_dart_sdk/README.md

     </array>
 ```

-Note: Dont't put any underscores in the host name, or the iOS system will not send a response from the wallet to your app.
+Note: Don't put any underscores in the host name, or the iOS system will not send a response from the wallet to your app.

 <br>